micro-community/development/README.md

 - [roadmap](roadmap) - where the full roadmap lives
 - [style guide](#style-guide) - coding style guide
 - [tools](tools.md) - the tools we use or will use for collaboration
+- [wishlist](wishlist.md) - things we really want to build but only in the future

 ## Roadmap